 In addition to the 32-credit physics major course of study, physics majors typically earn a minor or second major in another field such as mathematics, computer science, chemistry, biology, environmental science or business.
-Such choices arise for diverse reasons, including graduate study in physics, graduate study in other fields that use physics[‡] (such as physical chemistry, biological physics, medical physics, radiology, meteorology, geophysics, astrophysics, etc.) or other professions that rely heavily on mathematical modeling (e.g., actuarial science).
+Such choices arise for diverse reasons, including graduate study in physics, graduate study in other fields that use physics‡ (such as physical chemistry, biological physics, medical physics, radiology, meteorology, geophysics, astrophysics, etc.) or other professions that rely heavily on mathematical modeling (e.g., actuarial science).
+Pre-engineering is a popular option.